AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 * If the user isn't logged in, redirect to [`settings.LOGIN_URL`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-LOGIN_URL), passing the current absolute path in the query string.
 Example: `/accounts/login/?next=/polls/3/`.
 * If the user is logged in, execute the view normally.
 The view code is free to assume the user is logged in.

 By default, the path that the user should be redirected to upon successful authentication is stored in a query string parameter called `"next"`.
-If you would prefer to use a different name for this parameter, [`login_required()`]() <!-- directly above --> takes an optional `redirect_field_name` parameter:
+If you would prefer to use a different name for this parameter, [`login_required()`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#login_requiredredirect_field_namenext-login_urlnone) takes an optional `redirect_field_name` parameter:
 ```
 from django.contrib.auth.decorators import login_required